morabicit/onboarding/README.md

 # Subscription Management System

 This project is a backend implementation of a **Subscription Management System**, developed as part of an onboarding task.
-It includes APIs for authentication, user management, and sunscription management, built using **Spring Boot 3.4.5**, **Java 21**, and **h2 database**.
+It includes APIs for authentication, user management, and subscription management, built using **Spring Boot 3.4.5**, **Java 21**, and **h2 database**.

 ---